 Aiyanna Beach Club, Cala Nova

 Aiyanna is the new venture by the owners of the highly successful Amante Beach Club.
 It joins Atzaro Beach Club on the sandy Cala Nova beach, on Ibiza’s North East coast, and the beach will be further placed on the radar of well-heeled foreigners in addition to its very local audience.
-The restaurant promises to serve up fresh, healthy and seasonal food in barefoot chic surroundings.
-Sounds great, so we are very much looking forward to giving it a go…at going to press we had not eaten here.
+The restaurant serves up fresh, healthy and seasonal food in barefoot chic surroundings.

 - Tel +34 971 330 456